 Directive 2 under E.O.
 14024, Prohibitions Related to Correspondent or Payable-Through Accounts and Processing of Transactions Involving Certain Foreign Financial Institutions (Feb.
-24, 2022) at https://home.treasury.gov/system/files/126/correspondent_accounts_directive_2.pdf.
+24, 2022) at https://home.treasury.gov/system/files/126/correspondent accounts directive 2.pdf.

-29 Id. ("The Director of the Office of Foreign Assets Control, in consultation with the Department of State, has determined that, pursuant to section 1(a)(i) of the Order, the foreign financial institutions listed in Annex 1 to this Directive operate or have operated in the financial services sector of the Russian Federation economy, or are foreign financial institutions that are 50 percent or more owned, directly or indirectly, individually or in the aggregate, by one or more such foreign financial institutions, and are subject to the prohibitions of this Directive.")
+40 Id. ("The Director of the Office of Foreign Assets Control, in consultation with the Department of State, has determined that, pursuant to section 1(a)(i) of the Order, the foreign financial institutions listed in Annex 1 to this Directive operate or have operated in the financial services sector of the Russian Federation economy, or are foreign financial institutions that are 50 percent or more owned, directly or indirectly, individually or in the aggregate, by one or more such foreign financial institutions, and are subject to the prohibitions of this Directive.")

-deposits, making, granting, transferring, holding, or brokering loans or credits, or purchasing or selling foreign exchange, securities, futures or options, or procuring purchasers and sellers thereof, as principal or agent.
-It includes depository institutions, banks, savings banks, money services businesses, operators of credit card systems, trust companies, insurance companies, securities brokers and dealers, futures and options brokers and dealers, forward contract and foreign exchange merchants, securities and commodities exchanges, clearing corporations, investment companies, employee benefit plans, dealers in precious metals, stones, or jewels, and U.S. holding companies, U.S. affiliates, or U.S. subsidiaries of any of the foregoing.
-This term includes those branches, offices, and agencies of foreign financial institutions that are located in the United States, but not such institutions' foreign branches, offices, or agencies.31 A correspondent account is "an account established by a U.S. financial institution for a foreign financial institution to receive deposits from, or to make payments on behalf of, the foreign financial institution, or to handle other financial transactions related to such foreign financial institution."32 A payable- through account is "a correspondent account maintained by a U.S. financial institution for a foreign financial institution by means of which the foreign financial institution permits its customers to engage, either directly or through a subaccount, in banking activities usual in connection with the business of banking in the United States."33
+investment companies, employee benefit plans, dealers in precious metals, stones, or jewels, and U.S. holding companies, U.S. affiliates, or U.S. subsidiaries of any of the foregoing.
+This term includes those branches, offices, and agencies of foreign financial institutions that are located in the United States, but not such institutions' foreign branches, offices, or agencies.
+A correspondent account is "an account established by a U.S. financial institution for a foreign financial institution to receive deposits from, or to make payments on behalf of, the foreign financial institution, or to handle other financial transactions related to such foreign financial institution."
+A payable- through account is "a correspondent account maintained by a U.S. financial institution for a foreign financial institution by means of which the foreign financial institution permits its customers to engage, either directly or through a subaccount, in banking activities usual in connection with the business of banking in the United States."

-Directive 3 under EO 14024, issued on the same date as Directive 2, prohibits transactions and dealings by U.S. persons or within the United States in new debt of longer than 14 days maturity and new equity of Russian state-owned enterprises, entities that operate in the financial services sector of the Russian Federation economy, and other entities determined to be subject to the prohibitions in the directive.34 Sberbank, Gazprombank, Gazprom and Transneft are among the entities subject to these measures.35
+Directive 3 under EO 14024, issued on the same date as Directive 2, prohibits transactions and dealings by U.S. persons or within the United States in new debt of longer than 14 days maturity and new equity of Russian state-owned enterprises, entities that operate in the financial services sector of the Russian Federation economy, and other entities determined to be subject to the prohibitions in the directive.
+Sberbank, Gazprombank, Gazprom and Transneft are among the entities subject to these measures.